This is my jam

 My writing on business, technology, and leadership has been featured on Quartz, 99u, Women 2.0, The Atlantic, The Huffington Post, and Fast Company – and my bestselling first book, The Boss of You: Everything a Woman Needs to Know to Start, Run, and Maintain Her Business, got props from both Bust Magazine and The Financial Post.
 (How many authors can claim that?)

 My latest book, Curious for a Living: How Asking Better Questions Makes You Indispensable, came out in November 2013, and is about building stronger client relationships, more profitable projects, and more satisfying work – all through the power of inquiry.
+It also has a companion workbook, “Essential Questions for Purposeful Projects,” that you can pick up for free simply by getting on my email list.

 Want to reach me?
 I’m at lb at laurenbacon dot com, or you can drop me a line on Twitter at @laurenbacon.